-- The "Emergency Services and Urgent Care" section for information about how to obtain covered Emergency Services, Post-Stabilization Care, and Out-of-Area Urgent Care - Your Guidebook or the facility directory on our website at kp.org for the types of covered Services that are available from each Plan Facility in your area, because some facilities provide only specific types of covered Services
+- The "Emergency Services and Urgent Care" section for information about how to obtain covered Emergency Services, Post-Stabilization Care, and Out-of-Area Urgent Care - Our Provider Directory for the types of covered Services that are available from each Plan Facility, because some facilities provide only specific types of covered Services

 Your Cost Share is the amount you are required to pay for covered Services.
 The Cost Share for covered Services is listed in this EOC.
 For example, your Cost Share may be a Copayment or Coinsurance.
-If your coverage includes a Plan Deductible and you receive Services that are subject to the Plan Deductible, your Cost Share for those Services will be Charges until you reach the Plan Deductible.
+If your coverage includes a Plan Deductible and you receive

+Services that are subject to the Plan Deductible, your Cost Share for those Services will be Charges until you reach the Plan Deductible.